3C0D/win11-TTS-everywhere-FR-EN/README.md

 - **Numpad/**: Decrease volume

 **Note:** You can also view the complete list of shortcuts by right-clicking on the TTS Reader icon in the system tray and selecting "Shortcuts...".

+### Control Interface

+When reading starts, a control panel appears with:
+- ⏮: Go to previous paragraph
+- ⏸/▶: Pause/Resume reading
+- ⏹: Stop reading
+- ⏭: Skip to next paragraph

+The control panel can be moved by dragging it and closes automatically when reading stops.

+The navigation buttons support rapid clicks for faster navigation:
+- First click on ⏮: Go to the beginning of the current paragraph
+- Rapid second click on ⏮: Go to the previous paragraph
+- Subsequent rapid clicks: Continue moving backward through paragraphs

 ## Troubleshooting